 On 29 May we learnt that flexibility was to be introduced into the Coronavirus Job Retention Scheme (CJRS) from 1 July.
-Additional details on how this will work in practice were published on 12 June.
-This introduces a whole new set of rules around furlough that will apply after 1 July, which is important for all employers to understand, irrespective of whether you are intending to make use of the flexibility.
+Additional details on how this would work in practice were published on 12 June.
+This introduced a whole new set of rules around furlough that would apply after 1 July, which is important for all employers to understand.

 What are the essential points?

 - No new people can be furloughed now.
 From 1 July you can only furlough and claim for those that have already been furloughed for a minimum period of 3 consecutive weeks between 1 March and 30 June.

 - The only exception is those returning from family friendly leave after 10 June (such as maternity/paternity but also including parental bereavement leave).
 They can still be furloughed provided that the employer has made a furlough claim for any other employee in the organisation, the family leave started before 10 June and the employee was on a RTI submission on/before 19 March 2020.

 - The amounts that can be claimed from the Scheme have reduced over a period until it ceases on 31 October 2020.
 The cost to you is therefore increasing.
 For details see here and the summary below.

 - You cannot now claim in any one claim for more people that you have claimed for in any one previous claim prior to 30 June.
 Those returning from family friendly leave and being furloughed for the first time are added to the total number of that one previous claim.